HPC-dev-acc/mario-demo/docs/10-requirement.md

   - *User story*: As a player, I want occasional trunks to move from the left without knocking me back so I react to unexpected scenery.
   - *Success*: A trunk glides from the left toward the right, displays 1.25× larger from its center with smoothing that preserves sprite detail, cannot be stood on, does not impede the player, kicks up dust like a slide, and appears above other characters when overlapping.

+- **URS-022: NPC spawn panel (developer/tester only)**
+  - *Scenario*: Developers or testers need to spawn specific NPCs for debugging.
+  - *User story*: As a developer or tester, I want buttons to spawn OL or Trunk NPCs so I can quickly test behavior.
+  - *Success*: Clicking **NPC1** spawns an OL from the right; clicking **NPC2** spawns a Trunk from the left.

 ## SRS
 ### Functional Requirements (FR)
 **Navigation / Launch**